ietf/terminology/README.md

 * Nationality
 * Socio-economic status

-Authors and reviewers should aim to ensure that metaphors and other terminology in IETF documents is as technically accurate and clear as possible.
+Authors and reviewers should aim to ensure that metaphors and other terminology in IETF documents are as technically accurate and clear as possible.

 ## Referring to terminology previously used